High-threshold fault-tolerant quantum computation with the Gottesman-Kitaev-Preskill qubit under noise in an optical setup: Abstract

 \section{Abstract}

-To implement fault-tolerant quantum computation with continuous variables, continuous variables need to be digitized using an appropriate code such as the Gottesman--Kitaev--Preskill (GKP) qubit.
-We have developed a method to alleviate the required squeezing level to realize fault-tolerant quantum computation with the GKP qubit [K. Fukui, A. Tomita, A. Okamoto, and K. Fujii, Phys.
-Rev. X {\bf 8}, 021054 (2018)].
-In the previous work, the required squeezing level can be reduced to less than 10 dB, assuming a noise derived from only the deviation of the GKP qubit itself.
-Considering realistic devices such as the two-qubit gate and the homodyne measurement, however, there is some additional noise, which leads to the degradation of the squeezing level.
-Specifically, the required squeezing level degrades to 15.0 dB, assuming the transmission loss in the homodyne measurement 5 $\%$ and the imperfection of the two-qubit gate.
-In this work, we propose a scheme to improve the required squeezing level, combining the previous schemes with the proposed maximum-likelihood methods and encoded measurements.
-The numerical calculations show that the required squeezing levels are 8.3, 9.6, and 11.7 dB for the transmission loss in the homodyne measurement 0, 5, and 10 \%, respectively, considering the imperfection of the two-qubit gate.
-Hence, we believe this work will open up a new way to implement continuous-variable fault-tolerant quantum computation with a moderate squeezing level and realistically noisy devices.
+To implement fault-tolerant quantum computation (FTQC) with continuous variables, continuous variables need to be digitized using an appropriate code such as the Gottesman--Kitaev--Preskill (GKP) qubit.
+The scheme introduced in [K. Fukui {\it et. al.}, Phys.
+Rev. X {\bf 8}, 021054 (2018)] has reduced the threshold of a squeezing level required for continuous-variable FTQC to less than 10 dB, assuming noise derived from the GKP qubit itself.
+In this work, we propose a scheme to improve noise tolerance during the construction of large-scale cluster state used for FTQC with the GKP qubits.
+In our scheme, a small-scale cluster state is prepared by employing a maximum-likelihood method, the entanglement generation via the Bell measurement, and a probabilistic reliable measurement.
+Then, a large-scale cluster state is construct from the small-scale cluster states via the encoded Bell measurement.
+In the numerical calculations, we assume errors derived from the two-mode gate and loss in the homodyne measurement in addition to noise from the GKP qubit itself.
+The results show that the thresholds of a squeezing level are around 8.1, 9.6, and 12.4 dB for loss in the homodyne measurement 0, 5, and 10~\%, respectively.
+Hence, this work provides a way toward continuous-variable FTQC with a feasible squeezing level.